Duke University

 Attended a conference on The Mathematical Book Trade in the Early Modern World hosted by Prof. Benjamin Wardhaugh at All Souls College, Oxford (December 2019).

-Assisted Prof. Isobel Falconer MBE (St Andrews) and Prof. Ursula Martin (Oxford and the University of Edinburgh) in the coordination and hosting of a conference for Scotland’s Historians of Science held at the International Centre for Mathematical Sciences in Edinburgh (January 2020).
+Assisted Prof. Isobel Falconer MBE (St Andrews) and Prof. Dame Ursula Martin DBE CBE FREng FRSE DSc (Oxford and the University of Edinburgh) in the coordination and hosting of a conference for Scotland’s Historians of Science held at the International Centre for Mathematical Sciences in Edinburgh (January 2020).

 Presented at the Research In Progress (RIP) Conference of the British Society for the History of Mathematics held at The Queen's College, Oxford (February 2020).